yujiezhangecon/yujiezhangecon.github.io/_pages/about.md

   - /about.html
 ---

-I am a Ph.D.
-Candidate in Economics at the [University of Houston](https://www.uh.edu/class/economics/), currently on the 2024-2025 job market.
+I am a fifth-year Ph.D.
+Candidate in Economics at the [University of Houston](https://www.uh.edu/class/economics/).
 My research interests lie in the fields of Development Economics, with a particular focus on environment, health, and education.
 My recent research explores the intersections between climate change, human capital, and social inequality through transnational comparative studies and large-scale data analysis.

 <!---